 There is very limited evidence to what extent TVET (Technical and Vocational Education and Training) graduates are successful in entering the labour market.
 The labour market relevance of TVET in Egypt remains a question.
 This project seeks to answer this question by developing and conducting TVET graduate tracer studies and employer studies.

 The project consists of two pillars:

 - A graduate tracer study which includes a pre-graduate survey (students in the final stage of their studies/course), the graduates’ survey and an institutional survey (to collect basic information about the TVET institutions/courses involved).

-Large scale graduate tracer and employer research studies have to be undertaken in four major sectors in Egypt (which therefore involves the four Ministries of Education, of Manpower & Migration, of Housing and of Industry).
-Tracer study unit groups at the four ministries have to be trained in research skills and coached through the whole research process.
+Large scale graduate tracer and employer research studies must be undertaken in four major sectors in Egypt (which therefore involves the four Ministries of Education, of Manpower & Migration, of Housing and of Industry).
+Tracer study unit groups at the four ministries must be trained in research skills and coached through the whole research process.

 Innove’s role in the project is to offer the services of a senior research expert.

 The assignment of the project: Tracer studies targeting the beneficiaries of the programs are systematically conducted to evaluate the labor market relevance in Cairo, Egypt.